haddocking/haddocking.github.io/education/HADDOCK3/HADDOCK3-protein-glycan/index.md

 ### Preparing the glycan structure

-We will model the glycan using the Glycam web server.
-The glycan is a linear polymer of 4 beta-D-glucopyranose units.
+We will model the glycan using the [GLYCAM webserver](https://glycam.org/cb/){:target="_blank"}.
+Our glycan is a linear polymer consisting of 4 beta-D-glucopyranose units.
 Beta-D-glucopyranose is a common monosaccharide found basically in all the living organisms.
 In this case the four monosaccharides are linked by beta-1,4-glycosidic bonds, where the *anomeric carbon* (C1) of one monosaccharide is linked to the C4 of the next one.

 We can start by accessing the [GLYCAM webserver](https://glycam.org/cb/){:target="_blank"} where we will model the glycan!